Johanawan/ZooplaCrawler/README.md

 Stage 1: Extract relevant HTML tags that hold data such as: Names, Listing Dates, Prices, Addresses, Bedrooms, Agents, Descriptions, and Urls.

-Stage 2: Loop through each page on Zoopla and collect all data listed in Stage 1.
+Stage 2: Loop through paginator on Zoopla and collect all data listed in Stage 1.

 Stage 3: Transform into a data frame and create a CSV file.
 (You need to specify where you want it store on the code.